Gabriel Alves de Faria

 Help Us.
 Donate now.

 Louise Benedetto is the editor of two Not Only Voices portraits (Shinta Ratri and Yen Nguyen).
-She grew up in Brasil, obtained a degree in Film and Photography in London, and now lives in Barcelona where she is studying a Masters degree in Contemporary Cinema.
+She grew up in Brasil, obtained a degree in Film and Photography in London, and now lives in Barcelona where she did a Masters degree in Contemporary Cinema.

 "She goes where the wind blows, likes exploring new landscapes and new faces, learns through love, and sees her mind and heart open a bit more every day.
 Cosmical love."